Spaghetti with Asparagus and Egg

 Click here for a printable recipe

-1 large bunch of asparagus
+1 lb of asparagus

 1 egg per person